+Our surroundings have an emotional impact on us.
+The things we include in our personal space have the power to encourage our relaxation and happiness.
 It’s important to design your living room with your unique functional and aesthetic needs in mind.
 Only you know how you want your space to look and feel.

-If you haven’t quite pinned down your vision, here’s some beautiful living room design inspiration to get your creative juices flowing.
+If you haven’t quite pinned down your vision, let’s try to get your creative juices flowing.

+Blending warm, textural and artisanal objects creates a timeless, casual and lived-in vibe.
+Designing with a transitional canvas keeps you from wanting to do trendy and expensive overhauls every few years.
 To mimic any living room design you’re drawn to, hone-in on one or two elements you love most about the space.
 Then, build from there.

-“Never push furniture up against the walls.
+Designer Tip: “Never push furniture up against the walls.
 By pulling your seating arrangement in (even just a few inches), you instantly warm up a space and create flow.” -Betsy Burnham

 The use of natural weaves and plants softens the space and makes it look effortless.
 And the earthy palette leaves room for limitless design growth.
 Meaning, it wouldn’t be difficult or expensive to tweak in the future.

-“The perfect amount of space between a mirror and the top of a mantel is 7 inches.” -J. Randall Powers
+Designer Tip: “The perfect amount of space between a mirror and the top of a mantel is 7 inches.” -J. Randall Powers

 Our living rooms serve a dual purpose, to relax and entertain.
 Keeping the design simple and practical is key.
 The ultimate goal is to envelope ourselves and our guests with aesthetic goodness that manifests a connection.
 It’s a living room.
 It’s meant for living. -xo